the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 indent
 line length
 naming
+- CamelCase
+- lowerCamelCase
+- Underscore_Methods
+- Kebab-Case
+_ Mixed_Case_With_Underscores
+- lowercase

+Kebab wont work with some languages, such as R and python since this will be interpreted as a subtraction sign.

 Each language has its own best-practice guidelines, and these will be available from the relevant websites.
 The purpose of this chapter is to highlight the different ways that code can be structured.